-4.3.4.4.1.1 Default Format
+4.3.3.4.2.1 Default Format

 The square brackets indicate that format is an optional argument for the \$() substitution notation.
-If format is excluded Origin will carry expression to the number of decimal digits or significant digits specified by the @SD system variable (which default value is 14).
+No no format is specified, Origin will carry expression to the number of decimal digits or significant digits specified by the @SD system variable (which default value is 14).
 For example:

-4.3.4.4.1.2 Origin Formats
+4.3.3.4.2.2 Origin Formats